jonlpersson/ed-latimore/site/_drafts/a-personal-blog-teaches-you-how-to-build-an-email-list.md

 You establish a reputation for delivering value when you regularly email your list.

-Yes, your platform establishes you as a valuable content creator, but that’s just what you show everyone else.
-In your email list, this is where people really see you shine, completely free of SEO, social media algorithm, or monetary motivation.
+Yes, your platform establishes you as a valuable content creator, but that’s what you show everyone else.
+In your email list, this is where people see you shine, completely free of SEO, social media algorithm, or monetary motivation.

 This is where you can be real with your content and connect to their hearts.